ashik-maybe/fedora-postsetup/README.md

 ### fyi

-if you don't have external or internal AMD / Nvidia; remove them with;
+if you don't have external or internal AMD / Nvidia; remove them first, no point in upgrading unneeded packages;

 ```bash
 sudo dnf remove amd-gpu-firmware